robenkleene/development-references/languages/rust/cargo.md

 - `cargo new <project>`: Create a new project
 - `cargo run`: Run current project (from the root directory)
+- `cargo test`: Run tests for current project (from the root directory)
 - `cargo check`: Validate current project

 ## Running Single Files